zackmdavis/Less_Wrong_Drafts/said_achmiz_in_his_felon_stripes_stands_far_above_you_now.md

 >
 > —[Voltairine de Cleyre (paraphrased)](https://theanarchistlibrary.org/library/voltairine-de-cleyre-sex-slavery)

-### "If I Can't Explain It to Said Achmiz, I Probably Don't Understand It"
+## "If I Can't Explain It to Said Achmiz, I Probably Don't Understand It"

 This is a tribute to my friend Said Achmiz, the wisest person I know.

 The choice of adjective is deliberately chosen as term of art.
 Achmiz is not the most quick-witted, nor the most knowledgable, nor the most creative, nor the most savvy.
-I say _wise_ because the nature of his peculiar talent is the same one ascribed to [Socrates](https://www.lesswrong.com/posts/JcgtKunqmELefxksx/killing-socrates): [_he knows what he doesn't know_](https://en.wikipedia.org/wiki/I_know_that_I_know_nothing).
+I say _wise_ because the nature of his peculiar talent is the same one [ascribed to Socrates](https://www.lesswrong.com/posts/JcgtKunqmELefxksx/killing-socrates): [_he knows what he doesn't know_](https://en.wikipedia.org/wiki/I_know_that_I_know_nothing).

 Most people don't.
 At least, I don't.
-All too often, when asked, "Do you get what I'm saying?", I reply, "I think so" with perfect subjective sincerity, only realizing later that I was lying—that I could not have paraphrased my interlocutor's ideas, let alone explained where I agreed or disagreed with them.
+All too often, when asked, "Do you get what I'm saying?", I reply, "I think so," with perfect sincerity, only realizing later that I was lying—that I could not have paraphrased my interlocutor's ideas, let alone explained where I agreed or disagreed with them.
 In retrospect (and only in retrospect), it's clear that I didn't want to disrupt the harmonious give-and-take flow of social exchange, that I feared being seen as foolish or obstinate for having the temerity to say, "No, I don't understand"—and to continue standing by that _No_ should understanding not be forthcoming.

 The unique genius of Achmiz is simply that he's not afraid to be seen as foolish or obstinate.
 If he doesn't understand how you're using a term, he'll ask for a definition.
 If he doesn't see how to apply your abstract claim, he'll ask for an example.
 If your offered definition or example doesn't make sense to him, he'll say so. _Bluffing doesn't work on him._

-Occasionally it strikes me as a little odd when Achmiz asks something that I think he should have been able to figure out by himself, but it's no trouble.
-If I can spare the time, I'm usually happy to type up the requested additional explanation.
-If I can't spare the time, there's a chance someone else in the cyber-agora might pitch in and supply it.

-But if I can spare the time but can't come up with an explanation that will satisfy Socrates, that's an alarming warning sign that my grasp of the topic isn't as firm as thought: I didn't know what I didn't know.
+Occasionally it strikes me as a little odd when Said asks about some detail that I think he should have been able to fill in by himself, but it's no trouble: if I can spare the time (and it's worth it, for him), I'm usually happy to type up the requested additional explanation.
+And if I can spare the time but _can't come up with an explanation that will satisfy him_, that's an alarming warning sign that my grasp of the topic wasn't as firm as thought: I didn't know what I didn't know.

-But there's also such a thing as people who combine an above-average need for rigor with a below-average need for social harmony, to the result that they can't be bluffed—who are incredibly valuable to have around to help check that you aren't fooling yourself.
-Mostly, I figure that if I can't explain it to Socrates, I probably don't understand it.

-[TODO: four round back and forth]
+A few years ago, I was disappointed when the conclusion of a post that I had labored over for months didn't land in the comment section the way I wanted it to: what my words had meant in my head, wasn't the same as what the commenters took them to mean.

+To help me figure out how revise it, I emailed Said, explaining what I meant.
+He had some criticisms.
+I proposed a rewrite.
+He said the rewrite was still confusing.
+I wrote some additional explanation, particularly of an analogy in the passage in question which I was quite fond of.
+Said was unmoved and pointed out some relevant disanalogies between the things I was analogizing.
+I cut the analogy from the rewrite entirely, which met with Said's tentative approval.

+The revised passage is perhaps less engaging writing than the original.
+(It was a really clever analogy.)
+But it's _clear_, and for that I have Said to thank—not just for his generosity with his time, but for his steadfastness.
+A lot of people in that situation wouldn't have stuck to their position over such a long back-and-forth (and back-and-forth-and-back-and-forth): their acute social perception would have noticed that I was fond of the analogy and "mercifully" told me what I wanted to hear—at the cost of making the post worse.
+In contast, Said, no less socially perceptive, has the strength of will to not make sociality his master.
+The plea of a friend and the threat of enemy are equally ineffective at budging him from calling it as he sees it (for a true friend wouldn't ask him to lie to them).

+I've been blessed with many friends and collaborators in this life, each with their own unique skillset.
+Some of them are prolifically generative, gushing with a dozen theories and metaphors and frames at the slightest prompt.
+Some of them know extremely advanced mathematics and can prove in minutes what would take me hours just to understand the theorem statement.
+Some of them are kind and empathetic, ready to lend a sympathetic ear to anyone when the world's cruelties seem too much to bear.

+Said is none of these things.
+But when what I need is a critic's discrimination—when I'm worried that I might be fooling myself through lack of rigor—I can't think of anyone I'd rather have by my side.
+If I can't explain it to Said Achmiz, I probably don't understand it.

-### An Inversion of Values
+## An Inversion of Values

 Oliver Habyrka begins what I can only describe as [an astonishing document](https://www.lesswrong.com/posts/98sCTsGJZ77WgQ6nE/banning-said-achmiz-and-broader-thoughts-on-moderation) by contrasting two frequently voiced perspectives on the culture of _Less Wrong_.